puppetlabs/puppet-docs/source/pe/3.1/overview_whats_new.markdown

 canonical: "/pe/latest/overview_whats_new.html"
 ---

+### Version 3.1.2

+PE 3.1.2 is a maintenance release that patches a security vulnerability and fixes several minor bugs.
+For details, check the [release notes](appendix.html#release-notes).

 ### Version 3.1.1

 PE 3.1.1 is a maintenance release that patches several security vulnerabilities.
-For details, check the [release notes](appendix.html#release-notes):
+For details, check the [release notes](appendix.html#release-notes).

 ### Version 3.1.0